cyclus/cyclus.github.com/source/cep/cep21.rst

 Abstract
 ========

-Cyclus is designed to have plugin modules that can be easily distributed and installed.
-A "module" is a shared library containing one or more compiled Cyclus agents.
-Agents within mouldes must be uniquely identifiable and discoverable by both users managing their Cyclus installation and by the Cyclus kernel itself.
-A user wishing to use certain modules must install them in a desired location and then identify specific agents in them to Cyclus.
+|Cyclus| is designed to have plugin modules that can be easily distributed and
+installed.
+A "module" is a shared library containing one or more compiled
+|Cyclus| agents.
+Agents within mouldes must be uniquely identifiable and
+discoverable by both users managing their |Cyclus| installation and by the
+|Cyclus| kernel itself.
+A user wishing to use certain modules must install them
+in a desired location and then identify specific agents in them to |Cyclus|.
-This CEP explains where modules can/should be installed and how Cyclus finds and identifies agents in them.
+This CEP explains where modules can/should be installed and how |Cyclus| finds and identifies agents in them.

 Agent Spec